metal-stack/metal-roles/partition/roles/sonic-config/README.md

   entries:
     - match ip address prefix-list PL_FABRIC_IN

 # Whether a `config reload` should be triggered.
-If `false` a simple `config load` will be
-# performed.
-Keep in mind that a config reload is a disruptive process.
+Keep in mind that a config reload is a
+# disruptive process: it flushes CONFIG_DB and restarts sonic.target, so every container
-# Active connections will be interrupted and it may take up to several minutes for the
+# including bgp comes back new.
+Active connections are interrupted and it may take up to
-# switch to come back up.
+# several minutes for the switch to come back up.
 #
-# When is a config reload necessary?
-# Only when some parts of the running configuration needs to be removed or reset.
-# When something is added to the configuration or some part of the configuration is changed
+# When `false`, the default, the role applies the configuration through the generic config
+# updater instead.
+It builds a complete target configuration on the switch from the running
+# CONFIG_DB overlaid with the rendered tables, and hands that to `config replace`.
+Additions,
+# changes and removals are all applied key by key, in the order the YANG models demand, and
-# no reload is necessary.
+# no service is restarted.
+Set this to `true` only for images whose sonic-utilities predate
-#
+# the generic config updater.
-# For example, changing the MTU on a port from 9000 to 1500 does not require a reload.
-# On the other hand, removing an IP address that was previously configured on a port does
-# require a reload.
 sonic_config_reload_config: false

+# Tables that the rendered config_db.json fills only in part.
+They are merged field by field
+# into the running configuration instead of replacing it, so that values written at runtime
+# survive. `DEVICE_METADATA` carries `buffer_model`, `default_bgp_status`,
+# `default_pfcwd_status` and `synchronous_mode`, `PORT` carries `parent_port`.
+# Only relevant when `sonic_config_reload_config` is `false`.
+sonic_config_merge_tables:
+  - DEVICE_METADATA
+  - PORT

+# Name of the checkpoint taken before the configuration is replaced.
+Roll back with
+# `config rollback <name>`.
+A checkpoint of the same name overwrites the previous one, so
+# only the state before the last run is kept.
+# Only relevant when `sonic_config_reload_config` is `false`.
+sonic_config_checkpoint_name: ansible

 # Static Anycast Gateway (SAG) configuration.
 # SAG is only supported for EdgeCore SONiC 202211.x versions.